Get Adobe Flash player

 • Stay away from toxic chemicals.

 • Improve your diet with plenty of natural, high quality proteins, fruits, vegetables, and whole grains.
+At the grocery store, shop along the “outside edges” of the grocery area to find the freshest foods in their most natural state.

 • Start a good, food-based multivitamin with 800 mcg of folic acid.